ACES Program Registration Information

 School winter and spring break camps are for those currently enrolled in grades K-4 and run daily from 9am-3pm.

 Grade Level & Age Guidelines

 We offer classes for specific grade levels and age groups so that our Educators can do the best job possible when teaching your kids and having fun with them.
-We are strict with the grade levels and ages especially on the young side - when we say for those 4-5 year olds entering Kinder for our week-long classes, we mean it.
+We are strict with the grade levels and ages especially on the young side.
 We love having your kids in our classes so help us do our job well by choosing appropriate grade level and age-specific classes we carefully designed.
 Together we can do best for your kids AND our Educators.
 Thank You!
 To register, click here.

 ACES members receive a 10% discount on camps, and additional discounts on adult programing, not to mention that you support the great work we do in this community and beyond.
 Simple solution - become an ACES member now!

 Participants with specific medical needs and conditions must follow the below-described procedures so that ACES may determine if staff and resources can appropriately respond to participant’s needs/conditions.
 This requirement is not intended to be exclusionary.
 This Medical Management Plan is applicable for all ACES Youth camps & experiences, and Adult program participants.